greenes/Battleship/README.md

 User stories: https://trello.com/b/dOUo2ZXN/battleship

 ERD: https://docs.google.com/drawings/d/1jZJ0VrN2RxMt2akbuUp4GZc4KxD5hzRr5G3FX0HZzXY/edit?usp=sharing

-This program is a 2 player game of battleship.
+This program is a 2 person game of battleship.

-When the player opens the game, the home screen appears and asks the player to start a new game or load the previous game.
+When a player opens the game, the home screen appears and asks the player to start a new game or load the previous game.

 When a new game is started, 2 boards are created with 4 ships placed randomly throughout each